 How Much Time Do I Have to File a Personal Injury Claim?

-For instance, in Texas, the statute of limitations for a personal injury and wrongful death claim is two years from the date the cause of action "accrued," which generally means the date of injury.
-However, this period may be longer if the injury could not have been reasonably discovered, or if the victim suffered from a legal disability, such as being a minor.
-Each state has its own laws for statutes of limitation, so it would be best to defer to them when you wish to file a personal injury claim.
+For instance, in Texas, the statute of limitations for a personal injury and wrongful death claim is two years from the date the cause of action "accrued," which means the date of injury.
+However, this period may be longer if the injury could not have been reasonably discovered, or if the victim had a legal disability, such as being a minor.
+Each state has its laws for statutes of limitation, so it would be best to defer to them when you wish to file a personal injury claim.
 In general though, sooner is always better than later.

 It is also good to keep in mind that another time limitation is the Statute of Repose.
 This differs in that these deadlines are enforced with a stricter hand.
 Whereas with the statute of limitations, the deadline is more flexible to extensions depending on varying factors, the statute of repose is not.